 - Crisis: All crises eventually come to an end, but financial and reputational impacts could linger

 - Issue: Issues can extend for months, year or decades

 - Crisis: Possible threats to health, property, environment, etc.

 - Issue: Possible threats to market share, financials and reputation

 - Crisis: Minimize damage to the business and help it survive

 - Issue: Work toward positive outcome by identifying and addressing issues early

-How do you identify and manage crises and issues within your organization?
-Please share your insights with us in the comments below.
+How do you identify and manage issues in your organization?
+Improve your crisis response with our free ebook.